cdenbowjr/ev_chargepoint_prediction/eda2.md

 ### Correlations

+> ***EV charge points presence is somewhat correlated with non-domestic electricity consumption, weekday journeys to work, employers business or social events***

 Large numbers of EV charge points in an area may occur where there is higher weekday number of journeys: